 Watch Out

-Calibration intervals depend on:
+Intervals depend on:

 Annual calibration is the standard default for industrial process pressure instruments.
-Tighten the interval for safety-critical or high-drift-risk applications; consider extending to 2 years for low-criticality monitoring applications using high-quality stable sensors.
+Tighten the interval for safety-critical or high-drift-risk applications; consider extending to 2 years for low-criticality monitoring with high-quality stable sensors.
 Contact our team to discuss calibration programme design for your pressure instrumentation fleet, or browse our calibrators range for field calibration references.

 What is the difference between gauge, absolute, and differential pressure?

 Gauge pressure (PSIG or barg) is measured relative to local atmospheric pressure.
 A tyre inflated to 2 barg has 2 bar above atmospheric pressure inside it.
 Absolute pressure (PSIA or bara) is measured relative to a perfect vacuum (zero pressure).
 Atmospheric pressure at sea level is approximately 1.013 bara (14.7 psia).
-Differential pressure (ΔP) measures the difference between two pressure points — used in flow measurement, filter monitoring, and level measurement.
+Differential pressure (ΔP) measures the difference between two pressure points.
+Used in flow measurement, filter monitoring, and level measurement.
 The choice of reference determines which type you need.

 What pressure units are used in Singapore's industrial sector?